Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Money is eaten up by upgrades.

-If you’ve owned a home for a while, you’ve no doubt heard the term equity.
+If you’ve owned a home for a while, you have no doubt heard the term equity.

 Say you’ve owned a home for five or so years, paid down a decent amount of your mortgage, and are looking forward to the check that comes from selling your home.